Zertroz/Mars-Chronicles/README.md

 1. A window should be opened in your default browser, if not, navigate to http://localhost:3000 in your preferred browser to view the hosted application!

-Alternatively, the app is deployed via Netlify.
+Alternatively, the app is deployed via Vercel and a link is below.

 ## Testing Instructions:
 [//]: <>